herrkaefer/elastic-routing/README.md

 # Generic Model (not done)

 The generic model describes and represents the largest set of the problem it can be solved.
-It provides a common I/O interface (API) to the outside caller.
+It provides a common I/O interface (API) to the outside.
 It aims to accept input and generate output solutions in a natural and dynamic way.
 It can of course represent a subset which corresponds to a specified sub-model (eg. CVRP, VRPTW, etc.).
 In the algorithm level, specific efficient algorithms can be developped for these sub-models.

 ## Fleet